daniele77/daniele77.github.io/_drafts/first-post-test.md

 ## This is a header 2

 Now I want to add some code.
+I use triple backticks:

 ```c++
 // some code